LIHVOICE/Emotions/README.md

 What Does this Repository Contain
 --------------------------------------------------

-* Datasets managment
+* Datasets management
 * Signal Preprocessing
+* Features statistics of the two databases
-* Machines learning approches for each emotion
+* Machines learning approaches for each emotion
-* Deep learning approches
+* Deep learning approaches